coiled/etl-tpch/README.md

-# Example Production ETL System - TPC-H
+# Easy Scalable Production ETL - TPC-H

-People often want to run regular jobs in a data pipeline, on the cloud, at scale.
-However, many pipelines either don't scale well or are overly complex.

-**This repository contains a lightweight, scalable example data pipeline that easily runs regular Python jobs on the cloud.**
+**This repository is a lightweight scalable example pipeline that runs large Python jobs on a schedule in the cloud.**

-We hope this example demonstrates a path for addressing common pain points we see in real-world applications, and can serve as a template for your own use case.
+We hope this example is easy to copy and modify for your needs.

-## Common data pipeline steps

-_People want to run regular Python jobs._
+## Data Pipelines

+*How do I process large scale data continuously in production?*

 While specific details vary across use cases, we often see these four steps:

-- Step 1: **Real world generates raw data**
+- Step 1: **Acquire raw data** from the real world
     - _Example:_ A customer buys a load of bread at your grocery store
     - _Example:_ A satellite measurements sea temperature in Antarctica
-- Step 2: **Regularly process that raw data**
+- Step 2: **Regularly process** that raw data
     - _Example:_ Apply data quality cuts followed by a feature engineering step
     - _Example:_ Convert to a different storage format
     - _Extra requirement_: Retry on failures, run close to data in the cloud, alert me if processing fails
-- Step 3: **Address business needs using your data**
+- Step 3: **Scalably process** that data periodically
     - _Example:_ Large scale query of your data -- "How many purchases were returned at our store in NYC?"
     - _Example:_ Train an ML model for weather forecasting
     - _Extra requirement_: Data is too large to fit on a single machine